Brucemore: The Sinclairs (1886–1906)

 In 1871, Thomas McElderry and Caroline Soutter Sinclair moved to Cedar Rapids from New York City.
 Thomas started a meatpacking business, the T.M.
 Sinclair & Co., which became the city's largest business.
 Sinclair died in an 1881 accident at the plant, leaving Caroline to bring up their six children, the youngest aged just six months.
 In 1884, Caroline Sinclair purchased land that was then beyond the city limits and started to build a Queen Anne-style mansion she named "Fairhome."

 The home was designed by Maximillian Allardt, an Indianapolis architect.
 When his daughter fell ill, Allardt left the job, and Henry Josselyn and Eugene Taylor continued where he left off.
 The original plan for the house included a great hall, eight bathrooms, nine bedrooms, fourteen fireplaces, and a grand staircase.
 Sinclair added a conservatory to the south side of the house.

 Completed in 1886 for $55,000, the home was described as "the grandest house west of Chicago" to the local paper.

-In 1906, when all her children had grown, Caroline traded homes with George Bruce Douglas, and moved to 800 Second Ave SE.
+In 1906, when all her children had grown, Caroline traded homes with George Bruce Douglas, and moved to 800 Second Avenue SE.

 The Douglases (1906–1937)

 George Bruce Douglas was a partner in his father's business, the Quaker Oats Company.
 George moved into the home with his wife Irene, and daughters Margaret and Ellen and renamed it Brucemore.
+Irene was an amateur bookbinder and bound many of the books now located in the house's library, such as 40 volumes of William Shakespeare's plays and poems.
 Under George's direction, the size of the property was increased to 33 acre, and several buildings were constructed, including a guesthouse, greenhouse, carriage house, squash court, and servants' quarters.
-He also moved the entrance to the south side.
+He moved the entrance to the south side.
 The interior was also upgraded, with exposed ceiling beams and butternut paneling added to the great hall.
 This expansion cost over $30,000 and was designed by Howard Van Doren Shaw, a Chicago architect known for his North Shore mansions.
-In the 1920s, a mural was added that showed the story of "The Ring of the Nibelung" from Richard Wagner.
+In the 1920s, a mural was added that showed the story of The Ring of the Nibelung from Richard Wagner.
 A 714-pipe organ from the Skinner company was added to the third floor.
 In 1925, Grant Wood designed a sleeping porch which was added to the house.
 In 1927, a swimming pool was added.
+In 1929, Irene embarked on a major redecoration project.
+She enlisted the help of Elizabeth Eleanor D'Arcy Gaw, who selected the bird-themed wallpaper on the third floor.

 In 1923, George died.
-Fourteen years later, Irene followed him and willed the home to their oldest daughter Margaret.
+Fourteen years later, Irene followed him and willed the home to their eldest daughter Margaret.